 TIP: It’s critical to demonstrate non-immigrant intent while applying for and remaining on the F-1 visa as the OPT is a benefit reserved for those without permanent immigrant intent.
 If you indicate immigrant intent, your F-1 visa could be denied.

-With the above caveat, you may indeed renew your F-1 student visa while on the OPT or STEM OPT visa extension.
+Yes, you may indeed renew your F-1 student visa while on the OPT or STEM OPT visa extension.
 You’ll need a valid EAD as well as evidence that you already have a job or will have a job in the US in your field of study, along with the required visa renewal documents.
 Be sure to have the following:

 If you’re going into your second year of a 2-year degree in the US, this will be the most pressing question you have over the next several months.
 And, you’ll need to get the timing right to maximise your OPT time in the US.